awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/uninstall.md

 1. Go to [IAM Role](https://console.aws.amazon.com/iamv2/home#/roles) AWS console.

 2. Search for the role name.
-For example, `qradd-quicksight-service-role`.
+For example, `qcedd-quicksight-service-role`.

 3. Select the role.